 One need not dig too deep to see the flaws within the current system.
 The research by Lancaster University adds to a plethora of reports, all stating the same thing.
 This system is broken!

 Just consider housing and the care of older people to establish the limits of the free market.

 Shelter’s report on the barriers low-income households face in private renting exposes the private housing market’s limitations, clearly arguing significant government intervention is needed if it is to play an expanded role in preventing homelessness and housing people on low incomes.

 The same issues arises in the care of older people, where significant market failure is a continuing problem.

-Over two years ago the King’s Fund highlighted what many in the sector already know, the free market is failing stating
+The King’s Fund has highlighted what many in the sector already know, the free market is failing stating

 ‘Social Care is now a complex and sprawling sector – more than 12,000 independent organisations, ranging from big corporate chains to small family-run businesses, charities and social enterprises, which makes the NHS provider landscape look like a sea of organisational tranquillity.
 Less than 10 per cent of social care is actually provided by councils or the NHS – their retreat from long term care provision is virtually complete.
 But unlike the NHS, when a social care provider hits the financial rocks, bankruptcy not bail-out is the more likely scenario.
 But a deeper problem is the failure to think through the consequences of shifting the bulk of our care provision to a private business model’.

 This is supported by Andrew Dilnot , former drector of the Institute of Fiscal Studies, who suggests social care is is a classic example of a market failure where the private sector cannot do what’s needed.

 However, the effect of the failure of the free market and neoliberal ideology extends beyond money, the real effect of failing markets rests upon the poorest and most marginalised in society, like the residents of Grenfell Tower and now those older people who have lost their lives due to Covid19, abandoned by government in private care homes.